 - Project ultimate claims

 Age-to-age factors, also called loss development factors (LDFs) or link ratios, represent the ratio of loss amounts from one valuation date to another, and they are intended to capture growth patterns of losses over time.
-These factors are used to project where the ultimate amount losses will settle.
+These factors are used to project where the ultimate amount of losses will settle.

 Example of Chain Ladder Method (CLM)